pren1/VAST/README.md

 # VAST-Vtuber-Augmented-Sound-Archive
 voice dataset for VTB for neural network training.

-⚠ This program is simply not well documented, and in progress.
+⚠ This program is simply not well documented, and it is in progress.
 Please **wait**

 ### Dataset link <- ⚠ ️In progress!
 [Here](https://drive.google.com/drive/folders/1fr6fs3Q3069oMHHr8NSmksOfVz-f9mp3?usp=sharing)